-The National Directory of New Hires is a database of personal information and wage and employment information of American workers.
-Employers are required to provide to the State Directory of New Hires a report that contains the name, address, and Social Security number of each new employee and the employer's name, address, and tax identification number.
-The State Directory of New Hires is then required to furnish these six data elements on new employees to the National Directory of New Hires.
-States also are required to send quarterly wage information of existing employees (in UC-covered employment) and unemployment compensation claims information to the National Directory of New Hires.
-Federal agencies send their new hire information and quarterly wage information directly to the National Directory of New Hires.
-It contains three components.
-(1) The first component of the National Directory of New Hires is the new hires file (i.e., report).
-It contains information that is also on each employee's W-4 form.1 Employers are required by P.L. $104-193^2$ to send new hire reports to the State Directory of New Hires, which then sends the required information to the National Directory of New Hires.
-Federal employers (i.e., agencies) send their new hire reports directly to the National Directory of New Hires, (2) The second component of the National Directory of New Hires is the quarterly wage file.3 The quarterly wage file contains quarterly wage information on individual employees in UC-covered employment.
+The National Directory of New Hires (NDNH) is a database of personal information and wage and employment information of American workers.
+Employers are required by P.L.
+104-1931 to send new hire reports to the State Directory of New Hires, which then sends the required information to the NDNH.
+States also are required to send quarterly wage information of existing employees (in UC-covered employment) and unemployment compensation claims information to the NDNH.
+Federal employers (i.e., agencies) send their new hire reports and quarterly wage information directly to the NDNH.
+A new hire report contains six data elements on new employees, which include the name, address, and Social Security number of each new employee and the employer's name, address, and tax identification number.

+The NDNH contains three components.
+(1) The first component of the NDNH is the new hires file (i.e., report).
+It contains information that is also on each employee's W-4 form.2 (2) The second component of the NDNH is the quarterly wage file.3 The quarterly wage file contains quarterly wage information on individual employees in UC-covered employment.
 This information comes from the records of the State Workforce Agencies (sometimes called State Employment Security Agencies) and the federal government.
 When an individual has more than one job, separate quarterly wage records are established for each job.
-(3) The third component of the National Directory of New Hires is the Unemployment Compensation file.
-The Unemployment Compensation file contains information pertaining to persons who have received or applied for unemployment compensation, as reported by State Workforce Agencies.4 With respect to this file, the state can only submit information that is already contained in the records of the state agency (i.e., generally the State Workforce Agency) that administers the Unemployment Compensation program.
+(3) The third component of the NDNH is the Unemployment Compensation file.
+The Unemployment Compensation file contains information pertaining to persons who have received or applied for unemployment compensation, as reported by State Workforce Agencies.4 With respect to this file, the state can only submit information that is already contained in the records of the state agency (i.e., generally the State Workforce Agency) that administers the Unemployment Compensation program.5

-Thus, the National Directory of New Hires obtains its data from State Directories of New Hires, State Workforce Agencies, and federal agencies.
+Thus, the NDNH obtains its data from State Directories of New Hires, State Workforce Agencies, and federal agencies.

-The National Directory of New Hires, itself, is a component of the Federal Parent Locator Service (FPLS), which is maintained by the federal Office of Child Support Enforcement (OCSE) and is housed at the Social Security Administration's National Computer Center in Baltimore, MD.
-According to the Department of Health and Human Services (HHS), during FY2008 about 698 million records were posted to the National Directory of New Hires.
+The NDNH, itself, is a component of the Federal Parent Locator Service (FPLS), which is maintained by the federal Office of Child Support Enforcement (OCSE) and is housed at the Social Security Administration's National Computer Center in Baltimore, MD.
+According to the Department of Health and Human Services (HHS), during FY2010 about 672 million records were posted to the NDNH.